Dynatrace/OneAgent-SDK/README.md

 There are different length limits for string parameters:

-* SQL statements: default 4096 characters
+* SQL statements, web request URI and query: 4.096 characters
-* Web request-related (URI, Query, Hostnames, ...): default 250 characters
-* All others: default 250 characters
+* All others: 250 characters

 Longer strings will be silently truncated.
-Defaults can be overridden by tenant specific configuration.

 <a name="troubleshooting"/>